Samantha Braden is the daughter of patrollers Karen and Tim. She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.

 “Barrett made some great friends through the program, and he got to know several adult Ski Patrol, so he now feels like he has a crew of friends on the mountain with a shared love of skiing and being outdoors!” said Lesko.

-Samantha Braden (Charlottesville) and Laurel Bourque (Crozet) attended Youth Ski Patrol the past few years.
-Having aged out of YSP they both registered as candidates for the 2024 Outdoor Emergency Care course.
-“We were surprised when we saw each other at the OEC class this fall –we were seated together and became partners for the course,” Braden said.
+Samantha Braden and Laurel Bourque (Crozet) attended Youth Ski Patrol the past few years.
+Having aged out of YSP, they both registered as candidates for the 2024 Outdoor Emergency Care course.
+“We were surprised when we saw each other at the OEC class this fall.
+We were seated together and became partners for the course,” Braden said.

 Becoming an Outdoor Emergency Care (OEC) technician is the mandatory first step to become a national ski patroller.
-The class is offered at Wintergreen every fall and often there are a few high schoolers.
+The class is offered at Wintergreen every fall.
+Often, there are a few high schoolers.
 Braden and Bourque both recently passed their OEC exam and will begin working on their Outdoor Emergency Transportation certification in January.
-This is a certification that allows patrollers to safely handle toboggans which is sometimes necessary to transport an injured skier or snowboarder to the first aid room.
+This is a certification that allows patrollers to safely handle toboggans used to transport an injured skier or snowboarder to the first aid room.
 “We are excited to work shifts together as ski patrollers!”
 Braden said.

-A nice thing about ski patrolling is that it can be done as a family.
+Often, ski patrolling can be done as a family.
 Wintergreen Ski Patrollers often have parents, siblings, or children on the roster.
 Laurel’s brother, Reilly, and father, Jamie, are both patrollers.

 Experience the Joy of Giving Back on the Mountain

 For kids with a passion for skiing or snowboarding, the Wintergreen Youth Ski Patrol offers a one-of-a-kind opportunity to serve, learn, and grow.
 Parents in the Charlottesville area looking for enriching winter activities can rest assured that this program delivers far more than just fun on the slopes.
-By joining, kids step into a world of adventure and responsibility that helps them build essential life skills, surrounded by the beauty of the Blue Ridge Mountains.
+By joining, kids step into a world of both adventure and responsibility.
+The program helps them build essential life skills, surrounded by the beauty of the Blue Ridge Mountains.

-Holly Mueller, a 20-year veteran of Wintergreen Ski Patrol said, “My grandchildren were able to use the first aid skills they learned in the program, they made lifelong friends, and were provided opportunities to become leaders among peers.
-Even if they don’t go on to become a patroller they come out of this program as young people who are comfortable with stabilizing an injury, stopping a bleed, and the ability to jump into action with CPR or use of an AED.”
+Holly Mueller, a 20-year veteran of Wintergreen Ski Patrol, agrees.
+“My grandchildren were able to use the first aid skills they learned in the program, they made lifelong friends, and were provided opportunities to become leaders among peers.
+Even if they don’t go on to become a patroller, they come out of this program as young people who are comfortable with stabilizing an injury, stopping a bleed, and the ability to jump into action with CPR or use of an AED.”

-Embrace the season and watch your child develop into a confident, capable, and community-minded individual with skills learned as part of Wintergreen Youth Ski Patrol.
+Ready to watch your child develop into a confident, capable, and community-minded individual?
+They can learn those skills as part of Wintergreen Youth Ski Patrol.

 How to Register for Wintergreen Youth Ski Patrol

 Wintergreen Ski Patrol is a 501c3 volunteer organization, separate from Wintergreen Resort.
 Don’t miss the annual ski swap fundraiser every year on Black Friday.
-The swap is a great place to buy or sell gently used winter gear – jackets, snowpants, skis, boots, snowboards, and more.
+The swap is a great place to buy or sell gently used winter gear.
+You’ll find jackets, snow pants, skis, boots, snowboards, and more.